SinaTK/django-ecommerce/README.md

 - **Redis** for handle of caching

 and finally the hole of project and it's requirements has been dockerized for easy deploying of any server.
+In addition bootstarp used for fornt end of site.